worasom/aqi_thailand2/README.md

 It is more convenience to have a `Dataset` object that keep tracks of all relavant data for a city along with necessary meta information such as city location etc. This is object is under `src.features.dataset.py`.

 The `Dataset` object is also in charge of compile raw pollution, weather, fire data from the data folder into a ready-to-use format.
 The processed data are saved under ../data/city_name/.
 The code below illustrates how to `Dataset` object compile the data using a build_all_data command.
+This object also keep track of feature engineering parameters during [model optmization](#Training-7.1) step.

 ```python